Jump to navigation

 We give each person who qualifies for Colorado Medicaid an ID Number.
 Your and your family or caretaker's Colorado Medicaid ID Number is sometimes called your State ID Number.
 Your Colorado Medicaid ID Number is on your Colorado Medicaid card.
 It is also on all letters we send you about your benefits.
 You can also get your Colorado Medicaid ID Number by calling or visiting your county of residence's human services office or calling the Medicaid Customer Contact Center.

-You can also report the birth of your baby to your county of residence human services office or Medical Assistance (MA) site case worker near you.
-It usually takes about 10 days for your baby to be added to your case and assigned a Colorado Medicaid ID Number.
-Once added, you are able to take your baby to the doctor.
-For emergencies, please use the Medicaid Add-A-Baby Emergent Request Form or contact the Medicaid Customer Contact Center and they can submit one for you.
+There is also an option to report the birth of your baby to your county of residence human services office or a Medical Assistance (MA) site case worker near you.
+Once your baby is added to your case and you have their State ID, you are able to take your baby to the doctor.

 What is managed care?